 Thinking of Starting a Blog?
 But First, Read the 5 Things that No One will Ever Tell You

-We don’t want to repeat what is already included in the content out there.
-So, this is not a step by step guide to setting up your blog or an article about WordPress installation.
+We don’t want to repeat what is already included in the piles of content out there.
+So, this is not a step-by-step guide to setting up your blog or an article about WordPress installation.